Power BI Alternative: Which Is the Right Tool for Your BI Needs?

 Embedding

-Both competitors offer embedding options — from basic iFrames to advanced SDKs.
+Both competitors offer embedding options, from basic iFrames to advanced SDKs.
 Power BI is not API-first, limiting some capabilities in its SDKs.
-Compared to Power BI’s limited customization capabilities, GoodData offers far more flexibility and customization — it supports embedding via React SDK or Web Components.
+In contrast to Power BI’s limited customization options, GoodData delivers greater flexibility, supporting embedding via React SDK or Web Components.
+GoodData also offers customers/users an AI Assistant that is fully embeddable within their application.
 For a more detailed comparison of how different solutions approach embedding, check out our e-book: The Best Embedded Analytics Tools: A Detailed Comparison Guide.

 Developer experience

 • GoodData's "analytics as code" framework integrates with modern DevOps practices, supporting version control systems and simplifying testing and deployment with its VS Code Extension.
 Its API-first design facilitates CI/CD pipeline integration for systematic updates and automation.
-GoodData also offers GitHub integration, enabling you to manage your analytics code just like you would with software codebases.
+GoodData also integrates with GitHub, allowing you to manage your analytics code just like a traditional software codebase.
 This enhances collaboration and consistency and provides blueprints for quick and easy customer onboarding.

 • Power BI improves the developer experience with deployment pipelines for promoting content across environments, Azure DevOps integration for automated deployments, and Git integration for version control of .pbix files.
 The ALM Toolkit simplifies the versioning, branching, and merging of Power BI assets, supporting effective change management and collaboration.